MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/custom-models.md

 1. Select **Sign in** with your credentials for the selected organization.

-1. Choose the [web service you've published using Azure Machine Learning](https://docs.microsoft.com/azure/machine-learning/studio/deploy-a-machine-learning-web-service#deploy-it-as-a-new-web-service) in the **Web service that contains your model** dropdown.
-Then select **Next**.
+1. Choose the [web service you've published using Azure Machine Learning](https://docs.microsoft.com/azure/machine-learning/studio/deploy-a-machine-learning-web-service#deploy-it-as-a-new-web-service) in the **Web service that contains your model** dropdown and select **Next**.

 1. For each **Web service input**, select the matching **Entity** from Customer Insights and select **Next**.